rovaughn/platform-docs/platform/manual/graphql-tutorial/customise-schema-views.rst

-Part VI: Customise Schema with Views
+Part VI: Customise schema with views
 ====================================

 In the previous steps, we have created tables, added foreign keys, relationships and applied permissions as well.
 GraphQL APIs were automatically generated based on the available schema.
 There are instances where you would like to fetch data from multiple tables based on various conditions and joins or if you have a lot of complex calculations.